Wo0kie3/Simulation-of-the-plane-boarding-strategies/README.md

 ## runes.py
-File *runes.py* contains batch runs whose are collecting data as time (to fully board all passengers).
+File *runes.py* contains batch runs whose are collecting data as time (to fully board all passengers), and script where we can exam the impact of seat shuffling on the length of the boarding process.
+Our results are presented on histograms, where **X axis** is time line and **Y axis** is density (https://en.wikipedia.org/wiki/Kernel_density_estimation)

 ### Results
-For each method we provided 100 diffrent runs
+For each method we provided 100 diffrent runs.
+Below we can see our main combined chart with results of 8 methods

 ![](MainPlot.png)

+Here we can see how size of bags can impact boarding time over seat shuffling.
+On first chart are results when luggage stowing does not count, only seat shuffling.
+Then on the others we simply increase size of the bags also excluding seat shuffling.
+ - **RANDOM**
 ![](Test1.png)
+ - **BACK TO FRONT (4 groups)
 ![](Test2.png)